Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Stem more than 7 cm, swollen at base.
 In small groups on wood

 or buried twigs.
-Widespead, Spring and Autumn.
-Edible but not
+Widespead, Spring and Autumn

 Coprinus atramentarius Youlgrave, Derbyshire Peak District